GUANOD/JSwpp/README.md

 # JSwpp
-Js parallax, everything i could think off thrown into a one page site
+Vanilla Js parallax and slider, everything i could think off thrown into a one page site

+Testing zone/////

 TODO//